SecureIdentityAlliance/osia/src/doc/annexes/technical/abis.rst

     :param string galleryId:
         the id of the gallery
-    :param string subjectId:
+    :param string personId:
-        the id of the subject
+        the id of the person
     :query string transactionId:
         The id of the transaction
     :query string callback: